-CARNIVAL SAFETY TIPS?
-PROTECTING YOUR UTC DEBIT CARDS
+CARNIVAL SAFETY TIP: PROTECTING YOUR UTC DEBIT CARDS

-- We have entered the throes of the 2017 Carnival season.
-Costumes, fetes, traditional events and art are on the minds of many citizens.
-However, aswe celebrate what is an integral part of Trinbagonian culture, always remember to be vigilant when using your UTC Debit Cards and ensure that your financial wellbeing is secured throughout the season.
+- At Carnival, costumes, fetes, traditional events and art are on the minds of many citizens.
+However, as we celebrate what is an integral part of Trinbagonian culture, always remember to be vigilant when using your UTC Debit Cards and ensure that your financial wellbeing is secure throughout the season.

 HIGH LEVELS OF ELECTRONIC PAYMENT FRAUD IN BRAZIL